Langley Regional Airport

 Langley Regional Airport (IATA: YLY, ICAO: CYNJ) is located in Langley Township, British Columbia, Canada.
-It serves mostly general aviation, and also provided scheduled passenger service to the Victoria Airport Water Aerodrome via Harbour Air Seaplanes before service was ended on May 20, 2011.
-Helicopter operations are a major part of Langley Airport's traffic; the airport has three helipads.
+It serves mostly general aviation, and also provided scheduled passenger service to the Victoria Airport Water Aerodrome via seaplanes operated by Harbour Air before service was ended on May 20, 2011.
+Helicopter operations are a major part of Langley Airport's traffic; the airport has two helipads.

 The airport offers fuel services and extensive hangar space, and hosts the Canadian Museum of Flight.